Smugglers Way Household Waste and Recycling Centre (HWRC)

 Reduce Usage by Non–WRWA residents:

-It will be necessary to book a slot for visits on every day of the week as the introduction of the Booking System is also intended to reduce misuse by non-residents which happens every day of the week.
+It is necessary to book a slot for visits on every day of the week as the Booking System is also intended to reduce misuse by non-residents which happens every day of the week.

 If you have any further questions, please contact the Authority on 020 8871 2788 or email@example.com.